 This model is not very portable.
 Even though its overall weight is just 83 lbs, which is not that much for a smoker with such a large cooking area, there are no wheels to move it around.
 Another downside is a rather small temperature range, which could limit your cooking experiments.

 The Dyna-Glo Wide Body Vertical Offset Charcoal Smoker is made with extremely durable and easy-to-clean steel.
 With proper maintenance, there is no reason that this smoker shouldn’t last you for a good long time.

 There are no wheels, so moving this smoker around could be challenging despite its relatively small weight

 When you are looking for a great offset smoker, you should always look for one that can be used for a wide array of applications, not just smoking.
 This model is a perfect option if you are looking to cook in a wide range of temperatures.
 In fact, of all the different models that we checked into, this one has the highest temperature rating.
 This makes it perfect for pretty much any type of cooking, no matter if you want to grill or smoke your food.

 This model also has a simple-to-use ash removal system which makes it a cinch to clean out the high-capacity hopper.
 It basically does all of the work for you.
 You just need to be sure to keep the ashtray in place.
-The cleanup cup is a different story, however, as it is difficult to get to since it is on the underside of the smoker.

 If you are looking for a portable model, this is a good option as well.
 While it is somewhat heavy, the wheels are large, and the cooker is compact so that maneuvering it isn’t that difficult.
 Of course, as you can imagine with a small smoker, the cooking area is not all that large.